Quantum metrology through spectral measurements in quantum optics: Frequency-resolved Fisher Information

 Figure~\ref{fig:ImpactSensorLinewidth} shows the CFI as a function of the sensor linewidth $\Gamma$ and driving strength $\Omega$ for a fixed value of the sensor frequency, $\Delta_\xi=\Omega$.
-Figure~\ref{fig:ImpactSensorLinewidth}(a) depicts the CFI in terms of $\Gamma$ for two particular choices of the driving strength: the Heitler regime ($\Omega=\gamma/2\sqrt{2}$, blue solid) and the Mollow triplet ($\Omega=3\gamma$, blue dashed).
-Both regimes feature an optimal detection window that maximizes the CFI, roughly in the range $\Gamma_{\text{opt}}\in (10^{-2}\,\Omega,10\,\Omega)$.
+Figure~\ref{fig:ImpactSensorLinewidth}(a) depicts the CFI in terms of $\Gamma$ for a particular choice of the driving strength ($\Omega=3\gamma$, blue solid).
+Although this value lies in the Mollow regime, we find that both the Heitler and Mollow regimes exhibit an optimal detection window that maximizes the CFI, occurring roughly in the range $\Gamma_{\text{opt}}\approx (10^{-2}\,\Omega,10\,\Omega)$.
 Generally, in both extreme limits of the sensor linewidth---narrowband ($\Gamma \rightarrow 0$) and broadband ($\Gamma \rightarrow \infty$)---the CFI reaches minimal values.
 In the narrowband regime, the sensor achieves perfect spectral resolution but loses time definition, leading to a Gaussian description of the signal.
-As a result, when $\Gamma \ll 10^{-2} \Omega$, the CFI collapses onto the SNR (red curves), $F_\theta \approx \text{SNR}_\theta$, indicating that estimation is dominated by mean values.
+As a result, when $\Gamma \ll 10^{-2} \Omega$, the CFI collapses onto the SNR (red curve), $F_\theta \approx \text{SNR}_\theta$, indicating that estimation is dominated by mean values.
 This behavior is consistent with previous reports observing frequency-resolved correlations at optimal ranges of filter bandwidth, narrow enough to resolve spectral features, but broad enough to limit the time uncertainty in the detection~\cite{Gonzalez-TudelaTwophotonSpectra2013,SanchezMunozViolationClassical2014,LopezCarrenoEntanglementResonance2024,YangEntanglementPhotonic2025}.

-The comparison between $F_\theta$ and the SNR provides some intuition about the importance of quantum fluctuations in parameter estimation.
+The comparison between $F_\theta$ and $\text{SNR}_\theta$ provides some intuition about the importance of quantum fluctuations in parameter estimation.
 An alternative measure for this assessment, the Poissonian Fisher information (PFI), was introduced by the authors in Ref.~\cite{Vivas-VianaTwophotonResonance2021}.
 The PFI is based on a Poissonian approximation for the photon statistics~\cite{DelaubertQuantumLimits2008}, leading to an expression of the Fisher information given by [see Appendix~\ref{Appendix:Poissonian_Fisher}],